WARNING: Per wiki policy, Spoilers Off applies to Funny Moments pages. All spoilers will be unmarked!

 - Because a talking pig wearing a Spider-Man costume probably wouldn't, at the least, confuse him...

-- During this scene, Peni (whose Spider-powers are mainly from her currently-unavailable mech) is awkwardly smushed between Gwen and Miles while Spider-Ham cartoonishly goes from being next to Spider-Man Noir to next to Spider-Gwen every time they change positions.
+- During this scene, Peni (whose Spider-powers are from her currently-unavailable mech) is awkwardly smushed between Gwen and Miles while Spider-Ham cartoonishly goes from being next to Spider-Man Noir to next to Spider-Gwen every time they change positions.

 - You might also notice that Peni is not only staring at Ganke the most during this, but she's also blushing like mad.
 She even gives a brief grin before they start moving.